lostpebble/vite-plugin-watch-node-modules/Readme.md

 You can set a different `cwd` if you want to watch a different directory than the current working directory.
 This is useful if you are using a monorepo setup and want to watch packages in the root of the monorepo.

-## Notes

-* At the moment it does a full reload of the Vite server when a change is detected.
-This is not ideal, but it works for now.
-* The next step will be adding hot-reload functionality